samikeijonen/edd-paytrail/readme.txt

 == Changelog ==

+= Version 1.1.5 - January 8, 2016

+* Use new section area in EDD settings and gateways.

 = 1.1.4 December 11, 2015 =

-Change the logic behind Finnish address check.
+* Change the logic behind Finnish address check.

 = 1.1.3 =